 References

-References must be updated, and we recommend using the one from the last 5 years, with the exception of classic articles or articles relevant to the study.
+References must be up to date, and we recommend prioritizing the last 5 years, with the exception of classic or relevant articles to the study.
 Cite the consulted references in Arabic numerals in superscript in the order of citation in the text.
 List the names of up to six authors; for references with more than six authors, cite the first six followed by et al. Present the references in the Vancouver style and abbreviate the journal titles according to the List of Journal Indexed in Index Medicus from the NLM.
 Different types of bibliographic references are shown below; other examples are available at the NLM website (http://www.ncbi.nlm.nih.gov/nlmcatalog/journals).

 Article